jr3cermak/particle/libraries/axtls/doc/NOTES.md

 # Debugging

 The axTLS library is strewn with printf statements that we need to convert to something else.
-We will convert these to a generic debug_tls() routine that we will patch in using Serial or Logger.
+We will convert these to a generic debug_tls() routine that we will patch in using Serial or Logger via type defined pointe see config.h and axtls.h.

 ## Logger